bryandotnewton/objpack/README.md

-bufferpack - Module to pack primitives and C strings to buffers
+objpack - Module to pack/unpack Javascript objects into/out of a Node.js buffer
 ====================================================
 ## Disclaimer

+This is built from `bufferpack` which was originally based on `jspack`.
 The jspack module and documentation are essentially ports of the Python struct module and documentation, with such changes as were necessary.
 The port was originaly made by Fair Oaks Labs, Inc. and published at http://code.google.com/p/jspack/